ucsd-cse11-s20/DI08-Lists-and-Generics-22-05-2020/ProblemSheet.md

 2. `NullPointerException`: Happens when we try to read a field of, or call a method on a `null` value.
 3. `ArithmeticException`: Happens when we try to run an invalid arithmetic operation (e.g. divide by zero)

 This week, we saw how to _throw_ exceptions ourselves, which allows us to be more specific about the nature of the error (by throwing an exception of a particular type) and provide a custom, more descriptive, error message.
-To do so, we simply use the keyword `throw` followed by an instance of a class implementing the `Throwable` interface:
+To do so, we simply use the keyword `throw` followed by an instance of a class extending the `Throwable` class:

 ```java
 static Integer max(ArrayList<Integer> elements) {